What better way to beam out your personal brand than to start a blog?

 Another great reason to blog is that whatever topic you choose to write about, you’ll find that you soon become an expert in the field.
-You have to come up with new content and you will have do a fair amount of research.
+You have to come up with new content and you will have to do a fair amount of research.
 Whilst doing this you will read and learn more about your subject out of necessity.
-Your blog will basically force you to learn (and write) more and in the process this will aid your own personal development.
+Your blog will basically force you to learn (and write) more and in the process, this will aid your own personal development.

 Furthermore, blogging will lead to opportunities that you could never conceive.
-As your blog is out on the web, you will become part of an online community of like minded people.
+As your blog is out on the web, you will become part of an online community of like-minded people.
 This network can lead to all kinds of exciting new ventures for your career.
 I know people who have been ‘discovered’ from their hobby blog and landed good jobs thanks to their writing.

 What to write about?

 You can write about anything but if you want more readers than your mom, you best pick a topic that is interesting to the reader.
 Think to yourself, what is the purpose of my blog?
 What will readers actually enjoy and what will help them solve problems in their daily life?
-You can write about your hobby or work for instance, something that you want to share information about.
+You can write about your hobby or work, for instance, something that you want to share information about.
 A good piece of advice is to write about something you know a lot about as you can then easily come up with new content.

 What to name the blog?

 When you have decided what to write about, you’ll want to pick a name that corresponds nicely to your content, giving potential readers a nice little heads up.
 Lots of names are taken so you will have to use your imagination.
 You can also opt for naming it after yourself but this says very little about your blog unless you are famous and your name can pull the crowds.